CARA-Institut/C.A.R.A./README.md

 A Neurophysiological Diagnostic Instrument for the Generation of Ethical Evidence in the Post-Witness Era

-This manuscript establishes the Contextual Authenticity Research Analysis (C.A.R.A.) method as the requisite scientific paradigm for the post-witness era.
+This manuscript establishes the Contextual Authenticity Research Analysis (C.A.R.A.) as the requisite scientific paradigm for the post-witness era.
-As global survivor populations are projected to decline to approximately 66,000 by 2035, the C.A.R.A. method fundamentally redefines historical sites:
+As global survivor populations are projected to decline to approximately 66,000 by 2035, C.A.R.A. fundamentally redefines historical sites:
 Shifting their status from passive relics to active Primary Data Matrices (PDM).
 Methodological validation was achieved through the neurophysiological extraction of unrecorded data at the epicenters of National Socialist ideology:
 The former Nazi Party Rally Grounds in Nuremberg (the locus of the Nuremberg Laws), Theresienstadt (deconstruction of ,“model orchestra“ propaganda),